 for every $\varepsilon>0$.

-We are now ready to explore the generalisation of Shanks' Conjecture to $\zeta^{(n)} (s)$, the $n$th derivative of $\zeta (s)$, for every positive integer~$n$.
-This extension, which we call the Generalised Shanks' Conjecture, states that $\zeta^{(n)}(\rho)$ is real and positive in the mean if $n$ is even, while $\zeta^{(n)}(\rho)$ is real and negative in the mean if $n$ is odd.
+We are now ready to explore the generalization of Shanks' Conjecture to $\zeta^{(n)} (s)$, the $n$th derivative of $\zeta (s)$, for every positive integer~$n$.
+This extension, which we call the Generalized Shanks' Conjecture, states that $\zeta^{(n)}(\rho)$ is real and positive in the mean if $n$ is even, while $\zeta^{(n)}(\rho)$ is real and negative in the mean if $n$ is odd.

 In 2011, using ideas similar to those in Conrey, Ghosh and Gonek's proof of Shanks' original conjecture, Kaptan, Karabulut and Y{\i}ld{\i}r{\i}m \cite{KKY11} found the main term for the summatory function of $\zeta^{(n)}(\rho)$.
 Specifically, they showed that